basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 The console will output two things if the type exists:

 1. Whether or not the type is active
-2. The bucket properties associated with the type.
+2. The bucket properties associated with the type

 If you check the status of a currently active type called `my_bucket_type` that simply bears a default bucket configuration, the output will be as follows: